 Test Results – Gravel and Rock Pickup Rate – 3 foot hose

-The flow rates of the four vacuums were measured using 6 feet of 2-½ inch hose.
-This was then compared to 3 feet of 2-½ inch hose.
-In both cases clean filters were used.
+Flow rate performance testing includes the use of 6 feet of 2-½ inch hose and a 3 feet section of 2-½ inch hose.
+Clean filters was most important at the start of each test.
 The following flow changes were seen when cutting the hose length in half.

 - Ridgid 12 Amp decreased 41 CFM from 247 to 206 CFM, a drop of 16.5%